JCSama/CodeIgniter-Model/README.md

 # CodeIgniter Model Class

-CodeIgniter Model is an extended class for CI_Model, it allows you to manipulate CRUD operations in an easy way.
+CodeIgniter Model is an extended class for CI_Model, it will help you to :

+- CRUD operations.
-It support multilang and relations between tables.
+- Auto-save for multilang tables.
+- Fetch data using associations like oneToMany, ManyToOne
+- Apply filters to results
+- Pagination...

 # Installation